 Registrant expects to be subject to new regulations regarding radon and arsenic.
 It is anticipated that the EPA will propose a reduction in the federal standard on arsenic from 50 parts per billion (ppb) to 5 ppb.
 The proposed arsenic rule was published in the Federal Register on June 22, 2000.
 EPA proposed 5 ppb as the lead regulatory option, but will take comments on 3 ppb and 10 ppb options as well.
 Compliance with an MCL of 5 ppb will require Registrant to implement costly well-head treatment remedies such as ion exchange or, alternatively, to purchase additional and more expensive water supplies already in compliance, for blending with well sources.
+The final rule is expected to be published in January 2001.
+The Registrant is currently conducting studies to investigate new arsenic treatment systems for affected wells.

 The EPA has proposed new radon regulations following a National Academy of Sciences risk assessment and study of risk-reduction benefits associated with various mitigation measures.
+The

-The National Academy of Sciences study is in agreement with much of EPA's original findings but has slightly reduced the ingestion risk initially assumed by EPA.
+National Academy of Sciences study is in agreement with much of EPA's original findings but has slightly reduced the ingestion risk initially assumed by EPA.
 EPA established an MCL of 300 Pico Curies per liter based on the findings and has also established an alternative MCL of 4000 Pico Curies per liter, based upon potential mitigation measures for overall radon reduction.
-The final rule will be effective in August 2000.
+The final rule was expected to be effective in August 2000, but has been delayed.
 The Registrant is currently conducting studies to determine the best treatment for affected wells.

-$\label{total voluntary Efforts to Exceed Minimum Surface Water Treatment Requirements$
+Voluntary Efforts to Exceed Minimum Surface Water Treatment Requirements